 7. Tooling Costs - This step goes well with the labor step where the labor operation may require specific tools which need to be purchased or made to manufacture or build the item.

-8. Outsourced Services – This step is where you place the costs which are outsourced to other suppliers.
-One example would be painting if the paint process is not done in-house.
+8. Outsourced Services - This step is where you place the costs which are outsourced to other suppliers.
+For example, if the painting process is not done in-house then those costs must be considered.

 9. Overhead Costs - This is the last step but very critical.
 Overhead costs include all costs which cannot be charged to the specific product but still is incurred.